In this document:

 - Define a new appointment type and name it Company Photo Sessions

-- Set the availability window for the appointment type to start on December 14, 2019 at midnight and to end at midnight on December 15, 2019.
+- Availability window for the appointment type to start on December 14, 2019 at midnight and to end at midnight on December 15, 2019.

-- Set the booking window for the appointment type to start on December 4, 2019 at noon.
+- Booking window for the appointment type to start on December 4, 2019 at noon.
 That will prevent employees from accessing the form early to book the best photo time slots.